 What is stormwater?

 Stormwater is water from rain or melting snow that doesn't soak into the ground but runs off into waterways.
 It flows from rooftops, over paved areas and bare soil, and through sloped lawns while picking up a variety of materials on its way.
-The quality of runoff is affected by a variety of factors and depends on the season, local meteorology, geography and upon activities which lie in the path of the flow.
+The quality of runoff is affected by a variety of factors and depends on the season, local meteorology, geography, and land use.

 What's the Problem

 As it flows, stormwater runoff collects and transports pollutants to surface waters.
-Although the amount of pollutants from a single residential, commercial, industrial or construction site may seem unimportant, the combined concentrations of contaminants threaten our lakes, rivers, wetlands and other water bodies.
+Although the amount of pollutants from a single residential, commercial, industrial, or construction site may seem unimportant, the combined concentrations of contaminants threaten our lakes, rivers, wetlands, and other waterbodies.
 Pollution conveyed by stormwater degrades the quality of drinking water, damages fisheries and habitat of plants and animals that depend on clean water for survival.
-Pollutants carried by stormwater can also affect recreational uses of water bodies by making them unsafe for wading, swimming, boating and fishing.
-According to an inventory conducted by the United States Environmental Protection Agency (EPA), half of the impaired waterways are affected by urban/suburban and construction sources of stormwater runoff.
+Pollutants carried by stormwater can also affect recreational uses of waterbodies by making them unsafe for wading, swimming, boating and fishing.
+According to an inventory conducted by the United States Environmental Protection Agency (USEPA), half of the impaired waterways are affected by urban/suburban and construction sources of stormwater runoff.

 Examples of Pollution in Stormwater

-- Oil and grease from automobiles causes sheen and odor and makes transfer of oxygen difficult for aquatic organisms.
+- Oil and grease from spills during vehicle maintenance activities causes sheen and odor and makes transfer of oxygen difficult for aquatic organisms.

 - Sediment from construction activities clouds waterways and interferes with the habitat of living things that depend upon those waters.

-- Litter damages aquatic life, introduces chemical pollution, and diminishes the beauty of our waterways.
+- Trash and debris damages aquatic life, introduces chemical pollution, and diminishes the beauty of our waterways.

 What can be done?

-The best way to control contamination to stormwater is usually at the source, where the contaminants can be identified, reduced or contained before being conveyed to surface water.
+The best way to control contamination to stormwater is usually at the source, where the contaminants can be identified, reduced, or contained before being conveyed to surface water.
 More often than not, it's more expensive and difficult to remove the combination of contaminants that are present at the end-of-pipe where stormwater is finally discharged directly to a receiving waterbody.
-Sometimes, significant improvements can be made by employing best management practices, or "BMPs".
-Proper storage of chemicals, good housekeeping and just plain paying attention to what's happening during runoff events can lead to relatively inexpensive ways of preventing pollutants from getting into the runoff in the first place and then our waterways.
+Sometimes, significant improvements can be made by employing best management practices (BMPs).
+Proper storage of chemicals, good housekeeping, and just plain paying attention to what's happening during runoff events can lead to relatively inexpensive ways of preventing pollutants from getting into the runoff and our waterways.

-- A federal regulation, commonly known as Stormwater Phase II, requires permits for stormwater discharges from Municipal Separate Storm Sewer Systems (MS4s) in urbanized areas.
-Permittees are required to develop a stormwater management program (SWMP) to reduce the discharge of pollutants to the maximum extent practicable.
+- A federal regulation, commonly known as Stormwater Phase II, requires the General Permit for Stormwater Discharges from Municipal Separate Storm Sewer Systems (MS4 GP).
+MS4 Operators are required to develop a stormwater management program (SWMP) to reduce the discharge of pollutants to the maximum extent practicable.

-- Construction activities disturbing one or more acres of soil must be authorized under the General Permit for Stormwater Discharges from Construction Activities.
+- Construction activities disturbing one or more acres of soil must be authorized under the General Permit for Stormwater Discharges from Construction Activities (CGP).
 Permittees are required to develop a SWPPP to prevent discharges of construction-related pollutants to surface waters.

 Stormwater Management Training Calendar

-NYSDEC posts a calendar of Stormwater Management Training Events, Regional and Statewide Conferences, and other learning opportunities on the Stormwater Management Training Calendar.
+NYSDEC posts a calendar of Stormwater Management Training Events, Regional and Statewide Conferences, and other learning opportunities on the Construction Stormwater Toolbox webpage.

 Stormwater Interactive Map

-The Stormwater Interactive Map provides information related to Stormwater General Permit program.
+The Stormwater Interactive Map provides information related to the CGP and MS4 GP.